-Moravian College is proud to announce the first LEED certified building on campus, the Sally Breidegam Miksiewicz Center for Health Sciences.
+Moravian University is proud to announce the first LEED certified building on campus, the Sally Breidegam Miksiewicz Center for Health Sciences.
 The 56,000 square foot facility will house classrooms and labs to support the many Health Science majors at the college.
 The project scores very high marks for site development and community connectivity including access to public transportation.
 New water efficient landscaping will further enhance the selected site.
 Despite the energy use required to operate equipment within the Chemistry, Microbiology and Anatomy & Physiology labs, the building is still able to optimize energy performance and will undergo enhanced commissioning to ensure the building systems are performing at their peak.
 Construction waste generated at the site is being recycled whenever possible with a goal of recycling 75% of project waste.
-The indoor environmental quality of the building is important to Moravian College during and after construction.
+The indoor environmental quality of the building is important to Moravian University during and after construction.
 The general contractor is actively managing the indoor air quality during construction and using materials proven to reduce VOCs for the final installation.
 Recycled materials are again given new life within the building with a goal of 10% of the cost of project materials coming from recycled sources.
 All of these LEED building components are sure to enhance the everyday experience for the building occupants.

 Occupancy sensors are continuing to be installed throughout campus.
 They detect the motion and occupancy of individuals in a space allowing lights to be automatically turned on and off, saving energy.
 Sensors have already been installed in the stairwells of Bernhardt-Wilhelm, Rau-Hassler, and Colonial Hall.